-Commissioner Bruce Adamson is the Chair-Elect of ENOC
+Commissioner Bruce Adamson is the Chair of ENOC

-The Commissioner is currently chair-elect of ENOC, the European Network of Ombudspersons for Children.
+The Commissioner is currently chair of ENOC, the European Network of Ombudspersons for Children.

-As part of this preparation, our office is responsible for organising the ENOC Annual Conference in November on the theme of Child Rights Impact Assessments.
+Bruce stepped into the role following the ENOC Annual Conference in November 2020, which our office ran on the theme of Child Rights Impact Assessments.

-ENOC is a network which includes Children’s Commissioners and Children’s Ombudspersons, all of who promote and protect children’s rights as laid out in the UNCRC.
+ENOC is a network which includes Children’s Commissioners and Children’s Ombudspersons, who all promote and protect children’s rights as laid out in the UNCRC.
 There are representatives from 34 member countries who come together to share information and strategies.

 As a member of the Network we take part in an annual programme that includes seminars, an annual conference, position papers and participation.

 Adults in power often make decisions that affect people― such as laws and policies.
 When they do this, they don’t always think about the impact these decisions will have on children and young people.

 A Children’s Rights Impact Assessment, or CRIA,is a way to include children and young people in a decision.
 It looks at the ways the decision might affect the rights of children and young people― both positively and negatively.

 By doing this, it means people know what the effect of the decision on children and young people is likely to be.